cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 When declaring global variables, these additional modifiers can be used:

 * `noinit`: this modifier suppresses the "uninitialized variable" warning for the declared variable.
 Uninitialized global variables retain the last value assigned to them in the last iteration of the program.
 This modifier cannot be used if the variable is assigned an initial value.
-* `volatile`: the compiler assumes that volatile variables can be changed externally and handles them correspondingly.
-The only known mechanism for external modification of a variables is the `sync` instruction, therefore variables used with this instruction should be declared `volatile`.
+* `volatile`: the compiler assumes that volatile variables can be changed externally (for example, by other processors) and handles them correspondingly.
+The only other known mechanism for external modification of a variable is the `sync` instruction, therefore variables used with this instruction should be declared `volatile`.

 Modifiers can be specified in any order.